 GeneCards Summary for OAZ1 Gene

 OAZ1 (Ornithine Decarboxylase Antizyme 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism of amino acids and derivatives.
-GO annotations related to this gene include ornithine decarboxylase inhibitor activity.
+Diseases associated with OAZ1 include nephronophthisis 14.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include enzyme inhibitor activity and ornithine decarboxylase inhibitor activity.
 An important paralog of this gene is OAZ2.

 UniProtKB/Swiss-Prot for OAZ1 Gene

 Ornithine decarboxylase (ODC) antizyme protein that negatively regulates ODC activity and intracellular polyamine biosynthesis and uptake by binding to and targeting ODC1 for degradation (PubMed:17900240).
 Stabilizes AZIN2 by interfering with its ubiquitination.
 Also inhibits cellular uptake of polyamines by inactivating the polyamine uptake transporter.
 SMAD1/OAZ1/PSMB4 complex mediates the degradation of the CREBBP/EP300 repressor SNIP1.
 Involved in the translocation of AZNI2 from ER-Golgi intermediate compartment (ERGIC) to the cytosol.